-Founded in 2004, Iovation developed a leading reputation within the iGaming industry and has a database of over 650 million devices from every country in the world, now further enhanced after the TransUnion takeover.
+Founded in 2004, Iovation developed a leading reputation within the iGaming industry and has a database of over 10 billion unique devices from every country in the world, now further enhanced after the TransUnion takeover.

 The firm offers a range of B2B solutions, including: